 More PS5 Accessories Guides and FAQs

 A slick and stylish remote control, the PS5's Media Remote comes with a microphone for voice recognition purposes.
-A leaked document suggests it'll have four dedicated buttons for media services, giving you quick access to the likes of Disney+, YouTube, Netflix, and Spotify.
+It'll have four dedicated buttons for media services, giving you quick access to the likes of Disney+, YouTube, Netflix, and Spotify.
 It also adopts the same two-tone colour scheme as the console and DualSense controller, making it an attractive option if you're looking for consistency across all your multimedia goods.

 An evolved version of the PlayStation Camera, the PS5's HD Camera features dual 1080p lenses and is being marketed as an essential accessory for streamers.
 It's got a cute two-tone clamshell design which can be used to fasten it to the top of your television.